-Here's the most important secret - learn from someone
+Here's the most important tip - learn from someone who

-who has done well on the test and knows how to help others learn important skills.
-It's just like the
+has done well on the test and knows how to help others learn important skills.
+It's just like the secret

-secret to succeeding in life - choosing whom you learn from makes all the difference .... people who can build
+to succeeding in life - choosing whom you learn from makes all the difference .... people who can build the right

 people who wait pay a lot more than those who started earlier.)
 That means for many of the tests, start ahead of